 A 3 way connector housed in a case which allows an Orbit Measurement System to be easily installed.
 The TCONS are connected together to form the backbone of a network and Orbit Modules plugged into the TCONS.
-See MECHANICAL INSTALLATION for more details.
+See MECHANICAL MECHANICAL</

-Orbit®3 Support pack for Windows®
+Orbit[®]3 Support pack for Windows[®]